Inspire 2022 and Inquiry 2022

 2022 is the tenth anniversary of the London 2012 Games and packed with big events including the Queen’s Platinum Jubilee and the Birmingham Commonwealth Games.

-Inspire 2022 will launch in early 2022.
-It will be funded by £1.2m from Spirit of 2012 and £500,000 from the #iwill Fund, (a joint investment between The National Lottery Community Fund and Department for Digital, Culture, Media and Sport), designed in partnership with Local Trust, and delivered by UK Youth.
+Inspire 2022 launched in March 2022.
+It is funded by £1.2m from Spirit of 2012 and £500,000 from the #iwill Fund, (a joint investment between The National Lottery Community Fund and Department for Digital, Culture, Media and Sport), designed in partnership with Local Trust, and delivered by UK Youth.

-The inspiration behind Inspire 2022 is the tenth anniversary of the London 2012 Olympic and Paralympic Games where a promise was made to Inspire a Generation and the multiple national and international events which will take place next year.
+The inspiration behind Inspire 2022 is the tenth anniversary of the London 2012 Olympic and Paralympic Games where a promise was made to Inspire a Generation and the multiple national and international events which took place in 2022.
 It is designed to be a flexible programme of youth-led social action and community events across the UK, putting young people in the driving seat, but with laser-sharp focus on the needs of the whole community.

-With grant funding, young people will be supported to work with their community to research, plan organise, promote and deliver events which respond to community needs, and leave a legacy of skills and knowledge for future social action.
+With grant funding, young people are supported to work with their community to research, plan organise, promote and deliver events which respond to community needs, and leave a legacy of skills and knowledge for future social action.

 Inquiry into the Power of Events

 Making sure that events have positive, lasting impacts is particularly important at this moment in time.
-As well as the thousands of regular events, the summer of 2022 will see us celebrate Her Majesty The Queen’s Platinum Jubilee and the Commonwealth Games in Birmingham.
+As well as the thousands of regular events, the summer of 2022 saw us celebrate Her Majesty The Queen’s Platinum Jubilee and the Commonwealth Games in Birmingham.

-The Inquiry will examine how events can help build happy, thriving and connected communities.
-It will:
+The Inquiry examines how events can help build happy, thriving and connected communities.
+It also:

-- Gather evidence to enable a better understanding of the impact of events.
-Specifically, the Inquiry will look at how events can act as a catalyst to help increase:
+- Gathers evidence to enable a better understanding of the impact of events.
+Specifically, the Inquiry looks at how events can act as a catalyst to help increase:

 - social, emotional and physical wellbeing